katabase/4_TaggedData/README.md

 Once the data have been cleaned and post-processed, we can check them.
 Some errors may appear and some corrections may be needed.

-From this data, EXTRACTOR_JSON extracts informations and retrieves them in an JSON file, [available here]().
+From this data, `extractor-json.py` extracts informations and retrieves them in an JSON file, [available here](https://github.com/katabase/3_TaggedData/tree/main/output).

 The script transforms this